bkwon0402/bkwon0402.github.io/item/dragonfly.md

 The four wings consist of:

-Wing 1: Focus - identify a single, concrete, measurable goal
+Wing 1: Focus - identify a single, concrete, measurable goal <br>
-Wing 2: Grab - make someone look
+Wing 2: Grab - make someone look <br>
-Wing 3: Engage - foster personal connection
+Wing 3: Engage - foster personal connection <br>
 Wing 4: Take Action - enable and empower others

 My job was to infuse psychological research into the four wings.
 This consisted of three steps.